-- The Sub-Fund excludes securities of corporate issuers that derive a non-negligible part of their revenues from excluded products and/or activities listed above. - The Sub-Fund invests in securities of corporate issuers that pass the minimum combined E&S score (set at 15 out of 100) that has been set for this Sub-Fund as described in the investment strategy section above. - The Sub-Fund invests at least 15% of its net assets in sustainable investments, where at least 1% will be invested in securities of issuers that contribute to an environmental (climate change mitigation, climate change adaptation) objective.
+- The Sub-Fund excludes securities of corporate issuers that derive a non-negligible part of their revenues from excluded products and/or activities listed above. - The Sub-Fund invests in securities of corporate issuers that pass the minimum combined E&S score (set at 12 out of 100) and the minimum combined ESG score (set at 34 out of 100) that have been set for this Sub-Fund as described in the investment strategy section below. - The Sub-Fund invests at least 20% of its net assets in sustainable investments, where at least 1% will be invested in securities of issuers that contribute to an environmental (climate change mitigation, climate change adaptation objective.